 According to the simplified modalities and procedures for small-scale CDM project activities, the Cosipar Renewable Electricity Generation Project falls under the Type/Category I.D.
-(Renewable Energy Projects / Renewable electricity generation for a grid), therefore the methodology AMS-I.D. - Renewable electricity generation for a grid (Version 05: 25 February 2005) approved by the UN CDM Executive Board can be used.
+(Renewable Energy Projects / Renewable electricity generation for a grid), therefore the methodology AMS-I.D. - Renewable electricity generation for a grid (Version 08:03 March 2006) approved by the UN CDM Executive Board can be used.
 The project will be generating electricity from renewable sources and displacing electricity generated by the grid.

-The Project will be powered only by blast furnace gas as renewable fuel.
-The generation of the blast furnace gas is a consequence of the reaction carbon content of charcoal with the oxygen of atmospheric air and of oxygen of Iron oxide, resulting in CO and CO2.
+The Project will be powered only by blast furnace gas, which is a carbon neutral fuel.
+The generation of the blast furnace gas is a consequence of the reaction carbon content of charcoal (or other reducing agents) with the oxygen of atmospheric air and of oxygen of Iron oxide, resulting in CO and CO2.
 The carbon may also react with hydrogen from atmospheric air; resulting in CH4.
 The main blast furnace gases that are used as fuel are CO and CH4, however, the gases are not separated from the other gases, which do not have a workable calorific power.
-Therefore the resources used to generate the blast furnace gas are the carbon from charcoal and oxygen from atmospheric air.